SebastianScherer88/sudoku-ml-vision-app/R/r_shiny_app/about.md

 ## About this app

+### Usage

+You can start inputting values into the grid just below the line that says `Inputs` on the left hand side.

+Once you're happy with the initial values, click the `Solve!` button.

+If solvable, the solution will appear on the right hand side just below the `Solution` line.

+To clear both inputs and solution, click the `Clear` button.

+Please note that on your mobile, the
+- `Solve!` and `Clear` button might appear at the very top of your screen
+- the `Inputs` will appear just below that
+- and the `Solution` section might have moved all the way down - you might have to scroll down to see it!

 ### Hosting

 The GUI (Graphic User Interface) you are seeing in front of you was written with R package [shiny](https://shiny.rstudio.com/).
 At the time of writing, it is hosted on one of the smaller AWS machines via the community editions of [Rstudio server](https://rstudio.com/products/rstudio/download-server/) and [R shiny server](https://rstudio.com/products/shiny/shiny-server/).